Bigfoot71/rlights/README.md

 - **Directional Lights**: Simulate sunlight or other distant light sources.
 - **Omni-Directional Lights**: Point lights that emit in all directions.
 - **Spotlights**: Lights with a specific direction and cone of influence.
+- **PBR**: Supports Physically Based Rendering (PBR) including Occlusion, Roughness, and Metalness (ORM), with Burley diffuse and SchlickGGX specularity.
 - **Normal Mapping**: Adds depth and detail to surfaces without increasing polygon count.
+- **Parallax Mapping**: Creates an illusion of depth by displacing the texture coordinates, enhancing the surface detail with minimal geometry.
 - **Shadow Mapping**: Allows the rendering of cast shadows in your scenes.
 - **Integrated Shaders**: The header already contains all the shaders, but you can also use your own shaders.